Manufacture of wooden houses - House insulation

 What makes a house energy efficient

-What are the advantages of a well-sealed house
+The benefits of a well-sealed house

-How to seal the house on site
+How to seal your house on the building site

 About the author